OpenIDC/mod_auth_openidc/README.md

 </Location>
 ```

-For details on configuring multiple providers see https://github.com/pingidentity/mod_auth_openidc/wiki/Multiple-Providers.
+For details on configuring multiple providers see the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki/Multiple-Providers).

 ### OAuth 2.0 Resource Server

 Another example config for using PingFederate as your OAuth 2.0 Authorization server,
-based on the OAuth 2.0 PlayGround configuration and doing claims-based authorization.
+based on the OAuth 2.0 PlayGround configuration and doing claims-based authorization, using
+RFC 7662 compliant Token Introspection.

 ```apache
 OIDCOAuthIntrospectionEndpoint https://localhost:9031/as/introspect.oauth2